 7. The DIY Shopper :: This shopper spends more of their money at Hobby Lobby and the grocery store than at Macy's and Target.
 They craft beautiful woolen scarves and delicious sweet breads wrapped in hand-stamped parchment.
 There's usually hot glue and glitter involved.
 First timers beware - people often think you will save money by making all your own gifts, but this is a myth.
 An embarrassing amount of my money has disappeared at fabric stores and specialty food stores and I'm not really sure what I got out of the transactions except for hot glue burns and mildly deformed cookies.
 And I don't even want to talk about the time we tried to make fudge covered Oreos for the neighbors.
 While I do love, love, love making gifts, there's always a fine line between a treasured creation and ending up with the sock bunny from the Friends episode where Chandler and Monica have to make each other presents for Valentine's Day.

-you can't run while pushing one of those bad boys!
+The rookies always have carts :: you can't run while pushing one of those bad boys! |

 8. The Black Friday Shopper :: These shoppers are Looney Tunes.
 They pour over the store ads finding the best deals, and then wake up (stay up?) to go get in line in the cold so that they can elbow some elderly woman to make sure they get their presents at rock-bottom prices.
 That's what we think of, anyway.
 Dan and I used to Black Friday shop every year together and I loved it.
 We would peruse the ads, make a game plan based on when all the different stores opened and then wake up early, don our Santa hats and wait.
 We sang carols with others waiting, or held someone's place while they went to warm up in the car.
 We rarely experienced rudeness and always had fun.
 Plus our Christmas shopping was usually completed by 10am and then we got pancakes and a month of worry-free holiday festivities.
 Even when I was younger I remember my dad taking us out to nab an early-bird deal or two.
 But the last couple years, the fun of getting up early and having it feel special has diminished as stores open earlier and earlier.
 It feels more like you're invading on someone else's family time.
 Plus, stores typically put the same types of things on sale and we only have so many relatives that we can give a popcorn popper or mini crockpot.